 When multiple SRS resources are configured, the UE shall expect that higher layer parameter NrofSRS-Ports shall be configured with the same value in all SRS resources, and the higher layer parameter SRS-ResourceConfigType shall be configured with the same value in all SRS resources.

+When multiple SRS resources are configured, a guard period where UE does not transmit any other signal of Y symbols in-between the SRS resources is used in case the SRS resources are transmitted in the same slot.
+The value of Y is defined by Table 6.1.1.1-1.